opentensor/developer-docs/docs/btcli.md

 #### btcli stake child set

-Add children hotkeys on a specified subnet on the Bittensor network.
+Set child hotkeys on a specified subnet on the Bittensor network.
+This command will **overwrite** previous child hotkey settings.
+Use this command only if you want to change the child hotkeys.

 This command is used to delegate authority to different hotkeys, securing their position and influence on the subnet.

 Users can specify the amount or 'proportion' to delegate to child hotkeys (`SS58` address), the user needs to have sufficient authority to make this call, and the sum of proportions cannot be greater than 1.

-The command prompts for confirmation before executing the set_children operation.
+The command prompts for confirmation before executing the operation.

 #### Example